cheshire-cat-ai/docs/mkdocs/quickstart/interact-using-api.md

 ```

 ## Client Libraries
 This example explains the low-level use of the Cat APIs.
 However, there are more convenient and ready-made libraries available for various languages.
 Take a look at the `Developers -> Client Libraries` section.

 ## Next Step
-In the next step you will learn how load a text document in the documents memory.
+In the next step, you will learn how to load a text document in the vector memory.